Taliban warn Kabul residents to 'keep away' ahead of attacks

 The militant group has issued such warnings to civilians before, including during a failed attempt to take the western city of Farah last week, but it is believed to be the first time they have singled out Kabul.

-The warning comes after the United Nations said the war-weary capital - where the Islamic State militant group is also stepping up its attacks - is already the deadliest place in the country for civilians.
+The United Nations has said the capital - where the Islamic State group is also stepping up attacks - is already the deadliest place in the country for civilians.

-The Taliban said they are planning more attacks on "the enemy's military and intelligence centres" as part of an annual spring offensive.
+The Taliban said they were planning more attacks on "the enemy's military and intelligence centres" as part of an annual spring offensive.

-"Therefore, to avoid civilian casualties and only cause damage to enemy military, we are asking Kabul residents to keep away ...
-We don't want even a single innocent civilian to be killed", a statement published online said.
+"Therefore, to avoid civilian casualties and only cause damage to enemy military, we are asking Kabul residents to keep away ... we don't want even a single innocent civilian to be killed," said a statement published online.

 The group did not define what was meant by "military and intelligence centres".